-Shipping containers and the interior packaging materials are used to protect their contents from the hazards faced in handling, transportation, and storage.
+Shipping containers and interior packaging materials are used to protect their contents from the hazards faced in handling, transportation, and storage.
 Shock is one of the more troublesome of these hazards.
 Free-fall drop testing often stresses the test specimen.
-The product is subject to drops which are not perpendicular to the dropping surface.
+The product is subject to drops that are not perpendicular to the dropping surface.

 Scope of ASTM D5487 Drop of Loaded Containers Testing